eliasfroehner/ruby-zint/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Credits
 The project is based on the work and ideas of Angel Pizarro's [zint](https://github.com/delagoya/zint).
+I would also like to say a big thank you to [Lars Kanis](https://github.com/larskanis) for his great contributions.